 Generally, employers’ contribution to the medical fund lies somewhere between 5 to 12 percent of the monthly salary while the employees pay up to 2 percent.
 These rates, however, vary in different cities.

 This is one of the major types of China’s social insurance.
 As a general rule of thumb, an employer starts paying out the maternity insurance once a pregnant employee is registered in the social security bureau.
 The monthly amount to be paid during the maternity period is established after calculating the average salaries of all the company’s employees.

-There are certain cities who differ in their calculation of maternity insurance fund, however.
+There are certain cities that differ in their calculation of maternity insurance fund, however.
 For example, in Shanghai, the company is obliged to pay the difference between the company’s average salary and the pregnant employee’s salary as a maternity fund.

-The pension insurance aims to provide some financial relief to the senior citizens who have spent their lives in contributing to the company’s progress.
-As per the standard rate, the employer pays a major contribution for this fund which is normally between 10 to 22 percent, while employee only pays 8 percent.
+The pension insurance aims to provide some financial relief to the senior citizens who have spent their lives contributing to the company’s progress.
+As per the standard rate, the employer pays a major contribution to this fund which is normally between 10 to 22 percent, while the employee only pays 8 percent.
 However, only those Chinese workers are entitled to the old-age fund who have made this contribution for 15 consecutive years.
 As per the law, the retirement age is 60 for men, 55 for white-collar female workers, and 50 for blue-collar female workers.

 Pensioners are entitled to the pension amount based on the total amount in their individual funds.
 If funds in the personal account exhaust while the pensioner is still alive, he or she is entitled to get benefit from the social insurance account.